guiltygyoza/blog/_posts/2020-04-03-the-pboc-report-part-2.md

 ---
 layout: post
-title:  "The PBOC report: a digital currency pegged to individual values (Part 2/4)"
+title:  "PBOC: a digital currency pegged to the values of individuals (Part 2/4)"
 date:   2020-04-03 00:00:00 -0500
 categories: crypto
 ---